 Don’t get me wrong, I love tourist attractions!
 And don’t mind going to places when they are filled with tourists, but Vegas is on another level.
 The streets are always packed with people and you can never seem to find your way around.
 We kept trying to get away from the crowds, or the heat, and we just seemed to get turned around or end up behind where we started.
 Overall, it was just too much.

 I’ve always been really bothered by cigarette smoke, so Sin City isn’t the best place for me.
-There is cigarette pretty much everywhere, but I also didn’t realize that marijuana is legal in Nevada.
-You’re basically in a constant fog of smoke, and by the time you get fresh air, it is quickly interrupted by more smoke.
+There are cigarettes pretty much everywhere, but I also didn’t realize that marijuana is legal in Nevada.
+You’re basically in a constant fog of smoke, and by the time you get fresh air, it’s quickly interrupted by more smoke.

 The Unimpressive Food

 We had a few meals while in Vegas, and we were not that impressed.
 Other than our fancy dinner at the Palazzo, the best meal we had was a fruit platter and chicken sandwich in a to-go box from our hotel pool.

 It seemed that everywhere we turned, there was an ad in your face, flashing lights, or card tables with people trying to double their pay checks.
 It just kinda made me sad, to be honest.
 The strip also just seemed like a very “adult” place, and it bothered be that there were families with small children in toe.